 "Interestingly, melatonin is far more than the “sleep hormone.”
 It is the most important antioxidant in our mitochondria, those energy-producing organelles that make our ATP.
 And there are excellent sources of melatonin in some of our favorite foods like mushrooms and pistachios.
 I provide a complete list in the book," says Gundry.

 Aside from being an antioxidant, melatonin can help you fall asleep.
 Research shows that melatonin helps regulate your internal clock based on your natural circadian rhythms.
 It can also offer protective factors for your brain and gastrointestinal tract and help prevent cardiovascular disease.

 “Check with your doctor before taking melatonin if you have high blood pressure, are pregnant, or have any other medical conditions that may be harmful to your health by taking this supplement,” cautions Baron.
-Also, talk to your doctor about the appropriate dosage for your body, she adds.
+Also, talk to your doctor about the appropriate dosage for your body.

 “Start with the lowest amount recommended and work your way up from there,” shares Noble.
 “Watch for side effects like vivid dreams, headaches, drowsiness, stomach cramps, and irritability and discontinue use if they are uncomfortable.”

 “Don’t rely on melatonin solely to fix your issues in the long term,” says Noble.
 “While melatonin is perfectly safe and can provide relief, it’s important to investigate why your body isn’t falling asleep naturally if it’s chronic.
 Exposure to technology in the evening, not getting enough light in the morning, poor dietary choices, lack of movement, or serotonin issues can disrupt melatonin production.
 Our bodies don’t under-produce hormones when everything is functioning perfectly, so play detective!”

 Can Melatonin Help With Insomnia